Edward III of England: Chivalry and national identity

-This reinforcement of the aristocracy and the emerging sense of national identity must be seen in conjunction with the war in France.
-Just as the war with Scotland had done, the fear of a French invasion helped strengthen a sense of national unity, and nationalise the aristocracy that had been largely Anglo-Norman since the Norman conquest.
-Since the time of EdwardI, popular myth suggested that the French planned to extinguish the English language, and as his grandfather had done, EdwardIII made the most of this scare.
-As a result, the English language experienced a strong revival; in 1362, a Statute of Pleading ordered English to be used in law courts, and the year after, Parliament was for the first time opened in English.
+This reinforcement of the aristocracy and the emerging sense of an English national identity must be seen in conjunction with the war in France.
+Just as the war with Scotland had done, the fear of a French invasion helped strengthen a sense of national unity and nationalise the aristocracy that had been largely Anglo-Norman since the Norman Conquest.
+Since the time of Edward I, popular myth suggested that the French planned to extinguish the English language, and as his grandfather had done, Edward III made the most of this scare.
+As a result, the English language experienced a strong revival during Edward III's reign; in 1362, a Statute of Pleading ordered English to be used in law courts, and the year after, Parliament was for the first time opened in English.
 At the same time, the vernacular saw a revival as a literary language, through the works of William Langland, John Gower and especially The Canterbury Tales by Geoffrey Chaucer.
 Yet the extent of this Anglicisation must not be exaggerated.
-The statute of 1362 was in fact written in the French language and had little immediate effect, and parliament was opened in that language as late as 1377.
+The statute of 1362 was in fact written in the French language and had little immediate effect, and Parliament was opened in that language as late as 1377.
 The Order of the Garter, though a distinctly English institution, included also foreign members such as John IV, Duke of Brittany, and Robert of Namur.